 Jeremy Davis is a native of Valdosta, Georgia.
-He is Co-Ceo and Founder of Kerrigan Davis Capital and Risk Management where he specializes in financial planning and wealth management.
 Jeremy currently serves as President of The Miracle League of Valdosta, Deacon at First Baptist Church of Valdosta, Director for Lowndes Advocacy Resource Center Foundation, and member of The Azalea City Kiwanis Club.
 Jeremy is a graduate of Mercer University with a B.B.A. degree in Finance.
 Jeremy is married to the former Charlotte Burrell of Cornelia, Georgia and they have two children, Emma and Noah.

 Brandi Corbett Hobby- Marketing Director

 Brandi Corbett Hobby, born and raised in Lake Park Georgia, graduated from Valdosta State University with a BBA in Marketing.
 Brandi currently works in sales at South Georgia Produce, Inc. Brandi has been actively involved in the Valdosta Junior Service League for the past eight years and focuses much of her time on raising autism awareness.
 Brandi is married to Thomas W. Hobby, a physician at Valdosta Medical Clinic.
 Thomas & Brandi have three children, Caroline, Corbett & Leyton Hobby.